digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/tutorial/transformations.md

 # Transformations

 Transformations can be enabled on queries to transform the query results.
-ToolJet allows you to transform the query results using two programming languages:
+JumpStart allows you to transform the query results using two programming languages:

 - **[JavaScript](#transform-using-javascript)**
 - **[Python](#transform-using-python)**